 One of the best ways to build your credibility is by creating a professional portfolio site.
-These websites are meant to showcase you, namely the excellent work you’ve done and your experience.
+These websites are meant to showcase you, namely the excellent work you’ve done and your experience to help you impress employers all over the world.
 Call it sort of a virtual CV if you will.
+And even though a dynamic portfolio is a great way to showcase your interactive skills, CVs are still commonly used, so don’t forget to check examples of resumes as well to ensure that you’re highlighting your work history, achievements, and targeting for the role you want before beginning your portfolio site.

 Whether you’re an artist, photographer, or content writer, or almost anything else, a professional portfolio site can help not just get you more offers, but perhaps even boost your value.